-You may NOT have grapefruits or grapefruit juice.
-This may increase the Sirolimus level in your blood and make you more susceptible to certain side effects.
+Avoid grapefruit and grapefruit juice while taking sirolimus.
+They may increase the sirolimus level in your blood and make you more susceptible to certain side effects.

 Sirolimus may cause birth defects if it is taken at the time of conception or during pregnancy.